Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 Technically, yes.
 No one can force you to attend a psychological assessment.

-However, declining has consequences.
+Declining has consequences, though.
 If the assessment was requested as a condition of returning to work or continuing disability benefits, refusing may result in benefits being suspended or your return being delayed.
-Insurers and employers have a legitimate interest in understanding your functional capacity, and declining an assessment removes the most objective way to demonstrate that capacity.
+Insurers and employers have a legitimate interest in understanding your functional capacity, and declining removes the most objective way to demonstrate it.

-If you have concerns about the process, you have options short of outright refusal.
+You have options short of outright refusal.
 You can ask the referring party to explain the specific purpose and scope of the assessment.
 You can request information about the psychologist's approach.
-You can also bring a support person to an in-person appointment (they typically wait in the lobby rather than attending the session, but their presence can help reduce anxiety).
+You can bring a support person to the appointment (they wait in the lobby rather than the session, but their presence can reduce anxiety).
 You can ask what information will be shared and with whom.

-If you've been asked to complete a return-to-work assessment and want to understand what it involves for your specific situation, speaking directly with the assessing psychologist's office before your appointment is a practical first step.
+If you've been asked to complete a return-to-work assessment, speaking with the assessing psychologist's office before your appointment to clarify the process is a practical first step.

 Ready to take the next step?